 Denis' background also includes active duty in the United States Marine Corps, Judge Advocate General Corps where he served as a Captain at Camp LeJeune, North Carolina, home of the Second Marine Division.
 While a member of the Marine Corps JAG, he tried numerous major jury and misdemeanor criminal cases while serving as a trial counsel.

-After earning his J.D. from the Catholic University of America, Columbus School of Law, in Washington, District of Columbia, Denis earned his LLM in Taxation from Villanova University Graduate Tax Program.
+After earning his juris doctor from the Catholic University of America, Columbus School of Law, in Washington, District of Columbia, Denis earned his LLM in Taxation from Villanova University Graduate Tax Program.
 His studies concentrated in tax planning related to investments, qualified retirement and other employee benefit plans (ERISA), estate planning, federal wealth transfer, taxation and tax planning for closely held business.
 His practice also includes the defense of insurance agents and mortgage brokers in state and federal court and litigation of claims arising under ERISA.

 As a part of his pro bono activities, Denis serves as a Judge for the Villanova Law School Reimel Moot Court competition.

 •Recent Trends Regarding Claims Against Broker-Dealers, ExecuSummit Conference on E&O, June 2015

 •Securities Litigation & Regulatory Update, Broker-Dealer and SEC Panelist, Pennsylvania Bar Institute, November 2014

 •What You Did Not Know About Transitioning A Book Of Business, Financial Services Institute Annual Conference, Spring 2011

 •Expungement, FINRA Claim Statistics and Claims By Senior and Broker Protocol, Speaker, Third Quarter Financial Services Institute Seminar, 2009